SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/The_Persistent_Myth_of_Lost_Hegemony/index.md

 title: "The Persistent Myth of Lost Hegemony"
 description: "By Susan Strange"
 datetext: "1987"
-excerpt: "In *The persistent myth of lost hegemony International Organization"
+excerpt: "In *The persistent myth of lost hegemony International Organization* 41,no.4 (Autumn),551-574.1987."
-excerpt2: "Abstract content"
+excerpt2: "Strange’s classic attack of the ‘declinist school’ in international relations.
+Once she has discussed the more ‘sociological’ reasons for American academics holding this view (of which the most powerful/cynical is that it is essentially a convenient denial of responsibility by Americans for their effect on the international system), Strange goes on to elaborate the four structures of power in IPE.
+This exposition closely parallels (though in a brief form) the arguments that appear in States and Markets (1988).
+Strange again identifies the American domestic political process (and constitutional structure) as being the root of many of international problems.
+Strange suggests that the domestic and international cannot be separated analytically, and her structural analysis of power explains the effects of American domestic politics on the international political economy.
+An earlier version was given in a conference paper presented to the 30th Annual Conference of the Japan Association of International Relations in Tokyo, October 1986."
-excerpt3: "Extra content like key terms"
+excerpt3: "Foundational Work;Hegemony;Structural Power, Power;Theory"

-date: 2023
+date: 1987
-tags: ["keyword1", "keyword2", "2020's", "Strange-Influenced Works"]
+tags: ["Foundational Work", "Hegemony", "1980's", "Susan Strange"]
-contributors: ["Daniel Brett"]
+contributors: ["Susan Strange"]
-categories: ["Source1", "Demo Paper"]
+categories: ["Journal Article", "Demo Paper"]

 draft: false
 weight: 50